ecwpz91/ecwpz91.github.io/about.md

 With a background in development, design, and management of enterprise IT-driven solutions, Mike has proven expertise in helping government departments and agencies create better a citizen experience the open source way.

-Mike has developed this blog in order to document and share his latest interests with others.
-Posts may include information on business, sports, and variety of useful technical topics he's learned over the years.
+Mike has created this blog in order to document and share his latest interests with others.
+Posts may include information on business, sports, and variety of technical topics learned over the years.